Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island

-Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island (Note: Known in Japan as Fushigi no Dungeon: Fūrai no Shiren 6: Toguro-jima Tanken Roku (不思議のダンジョン のシレン6 とぐろ, Fushigi no Danjon Fūrai no Shiren Shikkusu Toguro tō Tankenroku).) is a roguelike role-playing video game developed and published by Spike Chunsoft.
+Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island (Note: Known in Japan as Fushigi no Dungeon: Fūrai no Shiren 6: Toguro-jima Tanken Roku (不思議のダンジョン のシレン6 とぐろ, Fushigi no Danjon Fūrai no Shiren Shikkusu Toguro tō Tankenroku)) is a roguelike role-playing video game developed and published by Spike Chunsoft.
 It is the sixth main entry in the Shiren the Wanderer series, which is a subset of the larger Mystery Dungeon series.
 It was released on Nintendo Switch in 2024, over 13 years after the last mainline title in Japan, Shiren the Wanderer: The Tower of Fortune and the Dice of Fate, and 8 years in the west.
-A version for Microsoft Windows was released in the same year, while a smartphone port will be released as part of the Shiren the Wanderer series' thirtieth anniversary.
+A version for Microsoft Windows was released in the same year, while a smartphone port was released in 2026 as part of the Shiren the Wanderer series' thirtieth anniversary.

 Gameplay

 The gameplay for The Mystery Dungeon of Serpentcoil Island remains the same as other Shiren the Wanderer games; it is a roguelike role-playing video game in which the player traverses randomized dungeons and fights monsters.
 The game takes gameplay content from the earlier games of the series rather than the latest.
 As such, little to no content that were featured in Shiren the Wanderer 4: The Eye of God and the Devil's Navel and Shiren the Wanderer: The Tower of Fortune and the Dice of Fate were recycled, like the Day and Night system in dungeons.
 The i-Dash from Shiren the Wanderer 2: Shiren's Castle and the Oni Invasion also returns in this game, albeit tweaked a little and with a new title.
 Benemoth, which are giant versions of a common monster, will occasionally appear in dungeons thanks to the Benemoth Gates, and they come with advantages and inconvenient against the player, most notably being invincible to the player's attacks due to their barrier.
 In addition to returning monsters from the series, such as the iconic Mamel, new monsters were added to the game.

 The UI got an overhaul compared to previous entries, now showing the inventory's capacity, and two semi-transparent dialogue boxes reserved for the Adventure Log in the bottom right corner, and the Notebook in the bottom left.
 The Notebook logs new findings in a dungeon, such as discovering a new monster or item.
 Returning from the 2020 release of The Tower of Fortune and the Dice of Fate, the Live Display UI has now two types for players livestreaming the game; a compact type focusing on the gameplay, and a detailed type.
 A third type was later added in an update, being a mix of the two options.

 The game features multiplayer content, outside of rescuing defeated players in dungeons.
 Players are also able to train against species of monsters with the Monster Dojo, or go to alternative routes during the mainline story, which are harder but more rewarding than regular routes.